 Subject Access Request or SAR A request for access to data by a living person under the Act is known as a Subject Access Request or SAR.
 All records that contain the personal data of the subject will be made available, subject to certain exemptions.
-Freedom of Information Request or FOI.
-A request for access to data held is dealt with under the Freedom of Information Act 2000 and is known as a Freedom of Information Request or FOI.
-Requests for the data of deceased people may be processed under this legislation.
 Personal Data Personal data means data which relates to a living individual who can be identified directly or indirectly from the data, particularly be reference to an identifier.
 Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
 Special Category Data Certain personal data, special category data, is given special protections under the Act because misuse could create more significant risks to a person's fundamental rights and freedoms.
 For example, by putting them at risk of unlawful discrimination.
-Special category data includes: a person's racial or ethnic origin; political opinions; religious or similar beliefs; trade union membership; physical or mental health or condition or sexual life; biometric or genetic data.
+Special category data includes: • a person's racial or ethnic origin; • political opinions; • religious or similar beliefs; • trade union membership; • physical or mental health or condition or sexual life; • biometric or genetic data.

 Data Controller The organisation which determines the purposes and the manner in which, any personal data is processed is known as the data controller.
 The school is the data controller of all personal data used and held within each part of the school Data Processors Organisations or individuals who process personal data on behalf of a data controller are known as data processors.
 Employees of data controllers are excluded from this definition, but it could include suppliers which handle personal data on our behalf.
 Data Subject A living individual who is the subject of personal data is known as the data subject.
 This need not be a UK national or resident.
 Provided that the data controller is subject to the Act, rights with regards to personal data are available to every data subject, wherever his nationality or residence.
 Third Party An individual who is not the subject of the data but may be connected to or affected by it is known as a third party.
 Relevant Professional The practitioners who supply information held on Social Services records, and various other medical and educational records.
 A relevant professional will consider where disclosure is likely to cause serious physical or mental harm to the applicant or any third party.